4ms/pcb-rules/How To Make A PCB Faceplate with KiCAD/HOW_TO_MAKE_A_PCB_FACEPLATE_KiCAD_only.md

  			* Save the file as `MyProjectName-FACEPLATE-B.Mask.gbr` and make another copy named `MyProjectName-FACEPLATE-B.Cu.gbr`

-14. Create the gerbv project:
+16. Create the gerbv project:
     * Go to terminal and `cd` into the MyProjectName-faceplate/gbr directory.
-    * Type `make_kicad MyProjectName-faceplate`
+    * Type `kicadfp_gerbv MyProjectName-faceplate`
+    * (if you don't have that installed, try the old command: `make_kicad MyProjectName-faceplate`)
 		* This command looks for files named:
 			* `MyProjectName-faceplate-F.Cu.gbr`
 			* `MyProjectName-faceplate-B.Cu.gbr`
 			* `MyProjectName-faceplate-F.SilkS.gbr`
-			* `MyProjectName-faceplate-B.SilkS.gbr` (not used in faceplates)
 			* `MyProjectName-faceplate-F.Mask.gbr`
 			* `MyProjectName-faceplate-B.Mask.gbr`
-			* `MyProjectName-faceplate-F.Paste.gbr` (not used in faceplates)
 			* `MyProjectName-faceplate-drl_map.gbr`
 			* `MyProjectName-faceplate-Edge.Cuts.gbr`
 			* `MyProjectName-faceplate.drl`
     		* If your files are not named exactly this (replacing `MyprojectName-faceplate` with whatever you typed above), then do a `ls` to see what the file names are.
     		* Example: If your file names are SuperModule-rev1b-F.Cu.gbr, then you would type `make_kicad SuperModule-rev1b`
     * Note there is no Front Paste or Back Silk.
-So you'll get an error that F.Paste and B.SilkS are missing.
+So if you used the old command make_kicad, you'll get an error that F.Paste and B.SilkS are missing.
 This is OK, ignore the error.
     * Verify it looks good, and adjust as necessary.
 It's very common to have to make adjustments, so if you think it's perfect the first time, zoom in and check some more!
     * If you editted the B.Mask and B.Cu, check to make sure they looks good.
 They should line up with the board outline and just be one solid rectangle.

-15. Note the dimensions and zip up the gerbers:
+16. Note the dimensions and zip up the gerbers:
 	* In Kicad, note the panel width and height
 	* In the gbr/ folder, create an empty directory or a blank file with these dimensions in the name
 	    * command line example: in terminal type `touch DIM_X-2.988_Y-5.059`